Bulletin 009 – Inventory of Hazardous Materials Rev.2.0

 6.1 Article 12 of the EU SRR requires vessels flying the flag of Barbados, which is a non-EU Member State, when calling at a port or anchorage of an EU Member State, to have on board an EU SRR SoC and IHM from 31 December 2020.

 6.2 Barbados ROs are authorised to survey vessels and issue voluntary EU SRR SoC on behalf of Barbados when requested by the managers.
-The EU SRR SoC may be modelled on the basis of Appendix 3 to the Hong Kong Convention or in the format specified in Annex 3 of the EMSA Guidance on inspections of ships by the port States.
+The EU SRR SoC may be modelled on the basis of Appendix 3 to the HKC or in the format specified in Annex 3 of the EMSA Guidance on inspections of ships by the port States.

 6.3 The EU SRR SoC and the inventory of hazardous materials shall be drawn up in English.